Shaikha Al-Sabah

-Sheikha Shaikha Ali Al-Jaber Al-Sabah is a Kuwaiti yoga practitioner and the founder of Daratma, a yoga education center in Kuwait.
-In 2025, she became the first Kuwaiti national to receive India’s Padma Shri award, conferred for her contributions to the field of yoga.
+Shaikha Ali Al-Jaber Al-Sabah is a Kuwaiti yoga practitioner and the founder of Daratma, a yoga education center in Kuwait.
+In 2025, she became the first Kuwaiti national to receive India's Padma Shri award, conferred for her contributions to the field of yoga.

 Career

 Yoga Education

-She began practicing yoga in 2001 and established Daratma in 2014, Kuwait’s first officially licensed yoga studio.
+She began practicing yoga in 2001 and established Daratma in 2014, Kuwait's first officially licensed yoga studio.
 The center conducts programs related to yoga education, mindfulness, and wellness.
-She has also been associated with a youth yoga initiative called Shems, which promotes yoga among children and adolescents.
+She has been associated with a youth yoga initiative called Shems, which promotes yoga among children and adolescents.

 Other initiatives

 In 2021, she launched a charitable initiative, Yomnak lil Yaman, aimed at supporting Yemeni refugees and internally displaced individuals.
 During the COVID-19 pandemic, she was involved in distributing educational supplies to underprivileged children in Kuwait.

-She has also organized international wellness events, including Reiki Jin Kei Do and consciousness training sessions at the Monroe Institute in the United States.
+She has also organised international wellness events, including Reiki Jin Kei Do and consciousness training sessions at the Monroe Institute in the United States.

 In December 2024.
 Indian Prime Minister Narendra Modi met with Al-Sabah during his visit to Kuwait and acknowledged her contributions to promoting yoga, particularly among youth.

 Awards and recognition

-On 25 January 2025, Al-Sabah was honored with the Padma Shri, India’s fourth-highest civilian honor, in recognition of her work in the field of yoga. she was one of eight international recipients that year.
+On 25 January 2025, Al-Sabah received the Padma Shri, India's fourth-highest civilian award, in recognition of her work in the field of yoga. she was one of eight international recipients that year.